ampretia/commercial-paper-starter-kit/USAGE.md

 - Aardvark Investing, and Badge & Honey are the two brokers, referred to as AAI and BAH respectively
 - Ampretia Industries is the commerical firm who primarily will be issuing the commerical paper to raise funds for short term obligations - eg to support a current large contract more short term staff have been required - more cash is needed for the payroll ahead of the contract being complete.

+# Technology in use

+1. There is a setup of Hyperledger Fabric v1.1, together with a deployed Hyperledger Composer network
+2. There is a web-ui for trading commercial paper
+3. There is a setup and simple rest API overlaying Hyperledger Indy basic setup
+4. There is a simple web-ui to demonstrate how Public DIDs can be associated with Composer participants

 # Setup

-0. You will need Docker, Node and Git installed on your machine
+0. You will need Docker, Node and Git installed on your machine; in addition the utility 'jq' is used to process some JSON files.
+This is sometimes installed Linux, but not on Mac.
+More information on installation at the [jq website](https://stedolan.github.io/jq/download/)

 1. Clone this repository
 ```